fuzz/remote/blog/plastic.markdown

 it the middle finger, and started better companies wherever they damned well pleased?

-Because I have some news for you.
+Because I have news for you.
 Those exceptional programmers are highly intelligent individuals with significant left- and right-brain activity.
 They have no interest in your strip malls and your traffic and your hole where the culture is supposed to be.
 That is why they are moving north to San Francisco.